LogtalkDotOrg/logtalk3/examples/design_patterns/NOTES.md

 ________________________________________________________________________

-This directory contains sample implementations of the design patterns described in the book:
+This directory contains sample implementations of design patterns, most of them described in the book:

 Design Patterns - Elements of Reusable Object-Oriented Software Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides Addison-Wesley Professional Computing Series
 ISBN 0-201-63361-2

-Note that the design patterns described in the book (aka as the "Gang of Four" book) assume, in general, a class-based object-oriented language.
+Note that the design patterns described in the book (aka the "Gang of Four" or "GoF" book) assume, in general, a class-based object-oriented language.
 Logtalk features, including the support for prototypes, categories, and event-driven programming, allow alternative, and sometimes preferable, solutions for some of the design patterns.
 When applicable, the design